apache/archiva/README.txt

 note with dev profile admin account is automatically created with password admin123 see file : archiva-modules/archiva-web/archiva-webapp/src/test/tomcat/auto-admin-creation.properties

+NOTE: you will need a MAVEN_OPTS with some memory setup as sample : export MAVEN_OPTS="-Xmx768m -Xms768m -XX:MaxPermSize=256m"

 Running webapp full js
 ========================
 As webapp js is in dev and won't probably be released soon, the module is not activated by default and it's included only in a profile